Chilaw Fort of the Portuguese (හලාවත පෘතුගීසි බළකොටුව)

 The Fort of Chilaw is the most trifling thing I ever beheld under that name, It consists of a ditch , in some parts three feet deep, with a rampart of earth that slopes equally both ways, and is about ten feet high on the top of which is a row of hedge stakes driven in close to each other.
 In the front of this, on the edge of the ditch is a range of trees with their branches placed outwards.
 This is a late addition; yet without this it stood a siege against a the Second Adigar and three thousand Cingalese.
 They carried their approaches very regularly and at length brought their batteries so near the fort that they conversed with the garrison.
 Mr Campbell, who commanded, though a Civil Servant, had with him but sixty Sepoys and Malays; yet the enemy who could see everything never attempted to storm the place.
 He had not shot, and only a barrel and half of powder.
 He was obliged to use pice, of which he had six thousand rix-dollars in the place, and to manage his fire sparingly, as he did not know when he might be relieved.
 He had not great occasion to fear in other respects for not a man was killed on his side, His havildar told him there was no use in loading with the ball: ‘Put in powder enough’ said he ‘and the noise will be sufficient to keep them off’ .
 Repeated offers of reward were made to the garrison if they would give him up, but without effort.
 At length Captain Blackwall with forty men came to his assistance by water from Negombo, and the Candy army retreated with the utmost expedition…….

-There is not much information of this fort during the early periods of Portuguese and Dutch.
-However some details of the Chilaw Fort are given by Haafner in 1821,
+There is limited information available regarding this fort during the early Portuguese and Dutch periods.
+However, some details about Chilaw Fort are provided by Haafner in 1821.

 Chilaw is a large village, very pleasantly situated in a grove of cocoa- trees .
 The river, from which the place takes its name, and on whose banks it is situated , separates it from the shore of the sea, from which it is about a mile distant.
 This river takes its rise among the mountains of Bocaul, and flows, as has been just observed, past Chilaw into the sea.
 There is here an old fort, small, and of a square form ; it was built by the Portuguese, the first conquerors of India, and has since been repaired and improved.
 In time of peace, the garrison consists of from thirty to fifty men , chiefy Topazes and Lascars, but on account of the war with the English , it has been reinforced with two hundred Europeans and Malays, which , from the strong situation of the place, was a force more than sufficient to defend it against an enemy twenty times more numerous…..

-In 1834, Simon Casie Chitty provides another description of the fort;
+In 1834, Simon Casie Chitty provided another description of the fort.

 The fort, which is constructed of mud, is situated in the Pettah on the north side of the river, and was formerly enclosed with strong palisades.
 It contains only a house for the residence of the commandant, a powder magazine, and a hospital, and is at present garrisoned by armed lascoreens.
 The dwelling house of the collector and the cutcherry offices stand close by the sea shore; they have been lately very much improved.
 The Pettah is composed of a number of low, ill-built houses, with a few exceptions constructed of clay, covered with thatch, and huddled up together in the midst of cocoanut topes.
 There are two places of public worship; one belonging to the Protestants, and the other to the Roman Catholics.
 The former is a handsome building, constructed through the generous aid and superintendence of F. J. TEMPLER, Esq. and called in compliment to him “St. James’s Church,”

-According to the Archaeologist and the author of Halawatha Buddhist Heritage David Gayan Indika, the last written report about the fort is found in the year 1843 during the British rule, when they built a high court building in the fort.
-It is said that on January 9, 1952, a part of the gate was cut down and a part of the gate was broken to build the Municipal Council building.
+According to archaeologist and author David Gayan Indika, in his work Halawatha Buddhist Heritage, the last documented reference to the fort dates to 1843 during the British period, when a high court building was constructed within its premises.
+It is also recorded that on January 9, 1952, parts of the fort gate were dismantled and broken to facilitate the construction of the Municipal Council building.

 References